preciofishbone/OmniaDocsG2/working-with-events/copy-event/index.rst

 Copy an event
 ========================================

-If you are an Event Manager (meaning having Editor Permissions to the event page), you can copy an event.
+If you are an event manager (meaning having Editor permissions to the event page), you can copy an event.
 This can be to either creating a new, similar event or to repeat the event daily, weekly or monthly.

 It works this way: